 The UNF of Canada is a non‐profit corporation made which includes three affiliate organizations, The Ukrainian War Veteran’s Association, The Ukrainian Women’s Organization and the Ukrainian National Youth Federation who, together, have equal rights within the organization’s structure.
 The UNF of Canada is administrated by a National Board of Directors which coordinates the activities of the Organization and its Affiliates.

-Their dedication and hard work led to the creation of a strong organizational system – the Ukrainian National Federation of Canada (UNF).
-The UNF was the child of the UWVA.
-These two organizations provided support, material assistance, humanitarian aid and leadership to thousands of Ukrainian Canadians who benefited from their cultural-education and heritage programs.
-These former Ukrainian Army veterans were the true knights in shining armour who fulfilled their mission to God, their comrades-in-arms and country!
+The UWVA’s dedication led to the creation of a strong organizational system – the Ukrainian National Federation of Canada (UNF).
+These organizations provided support, material assistance, humanitarian aid and leadership to thousands of Ukrainian Canadians who benefited from their cultural-education and heritage programs.
+These former Ukrainian Army veterans were the true knights who fulfilled their mission to God, their comrades-in-arms and their country.